pkplonker/TwitchGame/index.md

 * !move &lt;number&gt; -- Moves to designated area
 * !stats -- Outputs players stats
 * !commands -- Links you back to this site, why would you do that?
+* !classes -- Lists all available classes
+* !class &lt;Class_Name%gt; -- Changes your character to the requested class

 ## Admin commands